 Individual factors are not weighted equally by PBAC in its decision-making process, and different factors might be more or less important in different situations.
 In other words, the importance of any particular factor cannot be quantified.
-The descriptions provided in Appendix 1 represent PBAC's understanding at the present time.
+Appendix 2 lists relevant factors, which represent PBAC's understanding at the present time.
 PBAC continues to reflect on its processes and to further develop its understanding of these matters.

-4.6 Flexibility in interpretation of the guidelines
+3.6 Flexibility in interpretation of the guidelines